-This recipe is from my wonderfully creative client Emily.
-A self professed sugar addict like me, she discovered that trying to kick her sugar habit was not working well.
-Even fruit was a trigger leaving her bingeing on way too much.
+This recipe is from my wonderfully creative client, Emily.
+A self-professed sugar addict like me, she discovered that trying to kick her sugar habit was not working well.
+Even fruit was a trigger, leading her to binge.
 Here’s just one of the desserts that helped her have a treat without spiking her blood sugar.
 She’s even calculated the calories and nutrients!

-2 Teaspoons – 2 Tablespoons maple syrup to taste
+2 TSP to 2 TBSP maple syrup, to taste

 A few drops of vanilla extract

 1 envelope Knox gelatin

 Heat the cashew milk in a small saucepan over low-medium heat.
 In a tiny bowl, using a small whisk or fork, make a paste/slurry with the cocoa powder and some cashew milk.
 When the milk is hot, add the cocoa powder paste and whisk into the pot immediately to avoid any clumps.
 Add the maple syrup and whisk.
 Mix the gelatin in a small bowl, whisk to avoid clumping, and add to the pot, immediately whisking thoroughly.
 Remove the pot from the heat, mix in a few drops of vanilla, and pour into 3 ramekins.
 Allow to cool, then refrigerate until pudding sets.
 Top with 1 TBSP of whipped coconut cream (whip up the thick cream from a can of coconut milk with a little vanilla or maple syrup mixed in—keeps in the fridge for up to 10 days), and/or a couple of berries.